mitmedialab/IntroToMediaLab/making-things/Building-Weird-Things.md

 ### ACT Equipment List
+If you do take any of the classes at ACT (https://act.mit.edu/) you are eligible to use the equipment checkout.
 ACT provides a number of equipments such as cameras and tripods that are free to use, that can be found [here](https://docs.google.com/spreadsheets/d/1YG6-d6lXIb7--bdr0MaVMi-HLvDGcMTJokqkStINetk/edit?gid=0#gid=0)